FirstBlock-CosmosVal/firstblock.io/index.md

 ---

 ## To the Cosmos Community
-As Cosmos embarks upon the Mainnet launch, we would like to thank the Cosmos team and community who has helped make this happen.
-We at FirstBlock Validator are excited to take this journey with you all as Cosmos tackles interoperability, scalability while providing a developer friendly environment.
+We would like to thank the Cosmos team and community who have helped make this happen.
+FirstBlock Ventures is excited to take this journey with you all as Cosmos tackles interoperability, scalability and providing a developer friendly environment to grow the ecosystem.
+If you are new to Cosmos and would like to learn more, please visit [Cosmos.network](https://cosmos.network)

 ## Your Delegation
-As supporters of the Cosmos ecosystem, it is your choice to delegate to validators you trust.
-We hope to earn your trust through our actions and reliability.
-Before delegating, please always understand the risks and rewards of doing so.
+As supporters of the Cosmos ecosystem, it is your choice to delegate to validators you see potential in.
+We hope to earn your delegation through our actions, reliability and transparency.
+Before delegating, please always understand the risks associated with doing so.

 ## Our Infrastructure
 You can observe our Testnet validator & Sentry node below.